WICG/aom/reference-delegate-explainer.md

 * Exposes some of the internal details of a control and does not give a way for the control to encapsulate those details.
 * Incompatible with ARIAMixin attributes, which don't allow directly referencing elements inside other shadow trees.
    * It may be possible to work around this limitation, but it would require a change to the behavior of the ARIAMixin attributes, as well as new JavaScript APIs to resolve an IDREF like `"fancy-input::id(real-input)"` into an "ElementHandle" type object that references the element without giving full access to it (which would break shadow DOM encapsulation).

+### Omit the "catch-all" `referenceTarget` attribute

+It is technically possible to require all attributes to be individually targeted via `referenceTargetMap`, rather than also allowing `referenceTarget` as a "catch-all" for every attribute.

+#### Pros

+* The main argument to omit `referenceTarget` is that the semantics could change if more targeted attributes are added in the future.
+This could break existing websites by changing the target of an attribute, if it is added to `referenceTarget` support in the future.
+* It makes it more difficult for browser vendors to incrementally implement reference target, since adding support for additional attributes is a breaking change.

+#### Cons

+* The Reference Target feature is intended to support all attributes that use ID references.
+Thus, the only time a new attribute will be supported by Reference Target is when it is a completely new attribute in the HTML spec.
+There is no backwards compatibility concern, since no websites will be using the new attribute before is is supported.
+* It is beneficial that this feature automatically supports future attributes added to the HTML spec.
+It will not require any developer work to update to support new features.
+* Including an easy-to-use catch-all attribute supports the HTML design principle of [Priority of Constituencies](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies).
+It priorities users of the feature, over browser implementors and theoretical concerns.

 ## Appendix A: Combobox Example